 “It wasn’t too long ago that I was in their shoes,” the world-renowned entrepreneur says.
 Harrington is widely known as the “inventor of the infomercial” and was one of the original “sharks” on the hit ABC television show Shark Tank.
 “I know how hard it can be to navigate those entrepreneurial waters all by yourself.
 And that is what inspired me to write this book and include stories from other entrepreneurs out there pounding the pavement looking for their breakthrough moment.
 I want to share my knowledge by helping them see their challenges – and opportunities – in a new light.”

 Harrington launched his book on the crowdfunding platform Indiegogo at the Young Entrepreneur Convention in Des Moines, Iowa over the weekend.
 He is offering a number of options for entrepreneurs to tell their stories, share their challenges and get his constructive feedback in the actual book.
-Those who pledge at a high enough level will even get a copy of the book that has them on the cover with Harrington.
+Entrepreneurs face all kinds of challenges which make achieving their business goals difficult.
+They can now get software and apps like googles OKR to help them keep track of progress and see where they need to improve, but when it comes to improving they’re going to need help from more experienced business owners like Harrington.
+His book would be a great guide, and those who pledge at a high enough level will even get a copy of the book that has them on the cover with Harrington.

 “There are literally thousands of books out there for entrepreneurs,” Harrington says.
 “But this approach is different.
 Not only am I sharing my advice, but I’m giving entrepreneurs a glimpse at what others out there are doing; how they are grinding to make it and what steps I see they can take to get ahead.
 There’s nothing else like this out there.”